chesscoders/netopia-card/README.md

 Version 2 of Netopia Card introduces several key changes:

-- The configuration process now includes setting the `API_URL` in your environment variables.
+- The configuration process now includes setting the `API_BASE_URL` in your environment variables.
 This URL is used to construct the full URL for the Netopia notify callback endpoint.
 - The `startPayment` and `createNotifyRoute` methods have been updated to accommodate the new configuration options.
 - Removal of `redirectUrl` from the `Config` type in favor of a server-side handling approach for payment completion redirection.

 **To migrate from v1 to v2:**

-1. Update your environment variables to include `API_URL`.
+1. Update your environment variables to include `API_BASE_URL`.
-2. Adjust your `Netopia` instantiation to include the new `apiUrl` option if you were previously passing `redirectUrl` and `notifyUrl` directly to the `startPayment` method.
+2. Adjust your `Netopia` instantiation to include the new `apiBaseUrl` option if you were previously passing `redirectUrl` and `notifyUrl` directly to the `startPayment` method.
 3. Update any calls to `startPayment` to match the new method signature.

 ## Further Resources